-Is there anything better than some crispy sweet potato fries and a wicked dipping sauce?
-I don’t think so!
-My version of baked fries is simple, healthy, and delicious.
-I like them a little bit thicker so that there’s plenty of room for some dipping sauce.
+My version of oven-baked sweet potato fries is simple, healthy, and delicious.
+I like them a little bit thicker so that there’s plenty of room to scoop up some dipping sauce.

 Why this Recipe Works

-To get the best crispy bake on the fries, make sure to spread them evenly out on the pan and toss them occasionally so that they brown on all sides.
+There are two steps to getting the perfectly cooked, crispy sweet potatoes: Boil them until just barely fork-tender, then bake them at a high temperature.
+To get the best crispy oven-baked fries, make sure to spread them evenly out on the pan and toss them occasionally so that they brown on all sides.

 Ingredients & Seasonings

-oil - use any flavorless oil like canola, sunflower seed, avocado seed, or similar.
+Oil - Use any flavorless oil like canola, sunflower seed, avocado seed, or similar.

 - Seasoned salt